brookesi/roll20-api-scripts/Transition/Readme.md

 will cause the token to move 1 unit per iteration.

-**WARNING**: I added this functionality because I wanted to move page elements and there was no point reinventing the wheel as TokenMod is the go-to for this type of thing. **However** do note that you must use **--ids** because this is an api calling an api so no selected items get passed through in the message, **and** this further means you must set the TokenMod config item to allow players to use **--ids** as the api does not pass the ‘_is player a GM_’ test within Token Mod.
+**WARNING**: I added this functionality because I wanted to move page elements and there was no point reinventing the wheel as TokenMod is the go-to for this type of thing. **However**, do note that you must use **--ids** because this is an api calling an api so no selected items get passed through in the message, **and** this further means you must set the TokenMod config item to allow players to use **--ids** as the api does not pass the ‘_is player a GM_’ test within Token Mod.
 (Yeah, that didn’t take me half a day to find ;-))

 ### Utility Commands